My Quiet Kitchen

 Notes

-Note 1 - If you'd rather not use nutritional yeast, omit it, the soy sauce, and the water, and use 4 cups vegetable broth instead.
+Note 1 - If you'd rather not use nutritional yeast, omit it, the soy sauce, and the water, and use vegetable broth instead.

 Storage - Refrigerate in a covered container for up to 5 days.
 To freeze, cool completely and transfer to a freezer-safe container.
 Freeze for up to 2 months.